With our Telehealth services, DISC is ready to take care of you. Learn More »

 Anterior Lumbar Interbody Fusion Surgery

-The ALIF can sometimes be performed in conjunction with a posterior laminectomy and secondary fusion with screws and rods.
+Next the the patient flipped and a posterior laminectomy and secondary fusion is performed in your back with screws and rods.
 When the two procedures are performed, it is referred to as a 360 fusion with a fusion in the disc space and a fusion in the facet joints with screws and rods.

 Treat Back Pain with ALIF